S12cybersecurity/RedNeuron/README.md

 **Install requeriments:**

-apt update && apt install python2 && apt install g++-mingw-w64
+apt update && apt install python2 && apt install g++-mingw-w64 && apt install sed

 **If you don't have Metasploit you need to install.**